machinamentum/machinamentum.github.io/_posts/2024-11-15-A_New_C_Programming_Environment.md

 ![iPad C VM IDE](/assets/2024-11-15-IDE-App.png)

-On the surface, the IDE app fairly bare bones: there is a single "tab" for editing just one open file, a file tree, and an output window.
+On the surface, the IDE app is fairly bare bones: there is a single "tab" for editing just one open file, a file tree, and an output window.

 ### Errors